ibadr/matlab_rosbag/README.md

 The fields in the structs are guaranteed to be in the same order as they are in the message definition.
 There are also some utilities for converting messages from structs to matrices.

 NOTE: Prior to [version 1.2](http://www.ros.org/wiki/Bags/Format/1.2), bags do not store message definitions.
 As such, matlab_rosbag won't be able to do anything with these old bags.
 Don't worry about this if you've been using a not terribly old version of ROS (i.e., C turtle and later).

-# Ubuntu later than 10.04

-Matlab ships with an old version of the C++ standard library that you'll need to get rid of.
-To do this, follow these steps from the command line:

-    cd /usr/local/MATLAB/<version>/sys/os/<system>
-    mkdir backup
-    mv libstdc++* backup

-With some versions of Ubuntu and Matlab, the libstdc++ libraries may be located elsewhere (e.g., /usr/local/MATLAB/bin).
-The same steps should fix the problem.

 # License